Friday, July 15, 2016

 The economist told German Magazine Focus southern countries who cannot afford reforms would be forced to leave the Euro as he said the anti-EU sentiment “cannot be avoided”.

 He said: “In France populist voices may get very strong.
-It would be highly likely though that t.
+It would be highly likely though that the EU would be destroyed if France was to exit.
 Anything else, aside from Germany, the EU can take.

 "Instead we are doing the opposite, meaning, we are now also burdening the German banking system with a union based on joint liabilities only to drag on the insolvency of the south and to go into insolvency together one day.”